-Why did my water bill increase?During the project planning, a random test of sixty-three residential meters, conducted by a third party, revealed that the current meters are registering, on average, about 90% of the water actually used.
+Why did my water bill increase?During the project planning, a random test of sixty-three residential meters, conducted by a third party, revealed that the old meters were registering, on average, about 90% of the water actually used.
 The test also found that of the sixty-three meters, five meters, or 8% of the meters tested, were registering

 With the more accurate meters, it is very possible that members of the community will receive bills that are higher than statements for a corresponding month in a previous year.
-It is highly likely that comparing consumption history of the old meter to the new meter will be significantly different for many customers because their meter was not registering all of their water usage.
-For some, it is possible their meter has not been registering
+It is highly likely that comparing consumption history of the old meter to the new meter will be significantly different for many customers because their old meter was not registering all of their water usage.
+For some, it is possible their old meter had not been registering

-How does the new meter benefit me?Soon after the meters are installed, customers will have access to an internet-based customer dashboard that can be accessed from a computer, tablet or smartphone.
-The dashboard or customer portal will provide residents and businesses with access to usage data from their new meters.
-Residents and businesses will be able to more closely monitor their water consumption and adjust their usage accordingly.
+How does the new meter benefit me?The MyH2O Customer Portal provides residents and businesses with access to usage data from their new meters.
+Residents and businesses are able to more closely monitor their water consumption and adjust their usage accordingly.
 In addition, a leak alert can be set that notifies the account holder if the system is detecting a leak at their home or business.
 The customer can also setup usage alerts which will generate an email when the account registers the usage established by the account holder.
-In short, customers will be given the tools and data they need to better plan and "Get to Know Your H20".
+In short, customers have the tools and data they need to better plan and "Get to Know Your H2O."

-Will I still be able to open the meter box with a standard meter key in order to turn the water off in an emergency?Yes, a standard meter key will open the lid.
+Can I still open the meter box with a standard meter key in order to turn the water off in an emergency?

 Do you have any info on if/when smart gas meters are coming?
 Currently, it is unknown.